- Housing Options

 THA will convert all of its twelve public housing properties through the RAD program over the next several years.
 Some conversions will be transactional only in scope, while others will involve demolition and remodeling.

-The first properties to undergo conversion will be Sandy Park Apartments and Apache Manor Apartments, with work on these properties set to begin by the end of 2019.
+The first properties to undergo rehabilitation via RAD will be Sandy Park Apartments and Apache Manor Apartments, with work on these properties in progress.
 Upgrades to these two properties alone are estimated to cost up to $30 million and will include new amenities like stainless steel appliances and enhanced property grounds for improved curb appeal.

 RAD conversion includes a number of benefits for residents, including: